Xunnamius/hashnav/Docs/Documentation.md

 Did you discover a new bug?
 [Report it](https://github.com/Xunnamius/HashNav/issues "Issue Tracker") here first!

+##License
+This work is mine; however, you may use and/or modify anything here however and whenever you want.
+Attribution etc. is not at all necessary (although welcomed :D).

 *Check the change log for more information on releases!*